SpencerSoalt/Database-Management-System/README.md

 ### Datapane Integration

 The project is integrated with Datapane to allow for publishing and sharing of analyses.
-Ensure you have the appropriate token for authentication.
+Ensure you have an appropriate token for authentication.

 ---